Gaio is a standalone high quality moving magnet (MM) phono preamplifier.

 What makes Gaio remarkable?

-• Optimisation: Gaio is manufactured of components that are measured and selected into small groups.
+• Optimisation: Gaio 2.4 is manufactured of components that are pre-measured and selected into small groups.
 This makes every unit perform at a higher level than previously possible.
 After the manufacturing and assembly in Sweden, every unit is fine tuned in my lab before it’s shipped to the customer.

 • Power supply: The power supply of Gaio has been developed over a long time.
 The aim is to make sure it doesn’t interfere with the musical signal.
 The encapsulated transformer is hand soldered directly to the circuit board and the power cord.
-The power cord from Volex is three times more expensive than the cheapest alternative, but makes a big difference to the final performance.
+The power cord from Longwell is twice as expensive as the cheapest alternative, but it makes a significant difference to the musical performance.
 It must not be cut down or replaced!

-• Enclosure: The small enclosure is optimally damped from the inside with 77 square cm of bitumen and important fasteners are tightened with a precision torque tool.
-The ground to chassis connection affects sound quality and its assembly is therefore specified in detail.
+• Enclosure: The small enclosure is optimally damped from the inside with 77 square cm of bitumen and important fasteners are tightened with precision torque tools.
+The ground to chassis connection affects sound quality and its assembly is therefore specified in careful detail.
 The feet are chosen for best sound performance and are adjusted so that the case sits perfectly stable on a flat surface.

 • Attention to detail: Common to all products from Lejonklou is an extreme attention to detail.
-Every product we develop is crafted by hundreds of listening tests.
+Every product I develop is crafted by hundreds, sometimes thousands, of listening tests.
 Even seemingly unimportant details are carefully evaluated.
-As often as possible we use blind tests, because they make difficult decisions easier.
-Everything we do and all the results from tests are written down and later studied in an attempt at finding another angle.
-When we have described our development process to colleagues who work for other HiFi companies, they think I’m overdoing it and consider me mad.
+Whenever possible I use blind tests, because they make difficult decisions easier.
+Everything I do and every result is written down and later studied in an attempt to find another angle.
+When I describe my development process to colleagues who work for other HiFi companies, they think I’m overdoing it and consider me mad.
 That’s OK.
 Mad attention to detail is the single most important factor when making a HiFi product that has the ability to let the music reach out and touch you.